Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 Reading Journal 20%

 You will keep a journal throughout the paper.
 Your journal should include your analysis of and reflections on the set reading; your responses to the workshop writing exercises, feedback and discussion; your reflection upon the process of creative imitation, adaptation and literary analysis.
-You will submit your journal to your tutor twice during the semester.

 Writing exercises 20%

 To be submitted weekly and to be discussed in workshop classes: grade will be based on written submission and oral giving and receiving of feedback in class.